JoseLuis-Figueroa/Reusable-Peripheral-Drivers/README.md

 ### Payload

-- `v1.0`: GPIO driver for user button and LED
+- `v1.0`: Initial release.
+GPIO and SPIs drivers.
-- `v1.1`: SPI Master and Master-Slave communication
+- `v1.1`: Struct arguments and Design by contract.

 **[Back to top](#table-of-contents)**